-Olive oil brings a hint of fruitiness to this easy fig almond olive oil cake that's ready in under an hour.
+Olive oil brings a hint of fruitiness to this easy gluten-free fig cake made with almond flour that's ready in under an hour.

-This almond olive oil cake is one of those laid-back cakes, a one bowl affair that goes from counter to oven in less than fifteen minutes and from there to a cooling rack in about 30.
-So for less than an hour’s worth of time invested, you’re rewarded with a wonderful snacking cake with a dense but tender crumb and the rich flavor of olive oil.
+This gluten-free fig cake is one of those laid-back cakes, a one bowl affair that goes from counter to oven in less than fifteen minutes and from there to a cooling rack in about thirty.
+So for less than an hour’s worth of time invested, you’re rewarded with a wonderful snacking cake with a tender crumb and the lovely fruity flavor of olive oil and figs.

 Out of the oven the cake is enticingly golden brown around the edges and glistening with jammy figs. I usually eat mine plain but you could also serve it with a drizzle of honey across the top or a dollop of yogurt or coconut cream on the side if you’d like.